bgbraithwaite/tutorial-followed/GameDevLessons/newgame/README.md

 ## Notes

-- I was interested in following this tutorial despite its age because I wanted to familiarize myself with older coding conventions, with reading a new kind of code, and as a short break from completing my own projects (it does promise results in just over five minutes).
-I don't think I will rewrite this, at least not soon, since I am focusing on the HTML/CSS side of things.
-It is also only tangentially related to typical web dev, but that's what makes it a fun breather.
+I was interested in following this tutorial despite its age because I wanted to familiarize myself with reading and understanding pre-ES2015 conventions, and I needed a short break from my freeCodeCamp projects (it does promise results in just over five minutes).
+I may rewrite this, but not soon.
+I am focusing on HTML/CSS, and this is a fun breather only tangentially related to typical web dev.

-- The tutorial author *typed* twice as fast as I could follow, coding as he thought, and I was just barely keeping up with the broader concepts of what was done.
-I am so glad to hear his thoughts as he typed, because otherwise this is gibberish to me.

 ## Debugging

-So, I made a horrible typo that was extremely awful.
-Instead of typing `cc.fillStyle='white';` when defining the color of the interactive elements of the game, I typed `cc.filStyle='white';`.
-EVERYTHING WAS BLACK.
-EVERYTHING WAS WORKING **BUT I COULDN'T SEE IT**.
+The tutorial author moved at such a fast pace it was hard just to keep up with *typing*.
+He explained as he coded, and I only just grasped the broader concepts the first time through.
+After a few minutes, I had typed out the full project, but I had only a black box, with no paddles, text, or ball.

+I got no errors in the developer consoles for Chromium or Firefox.
+CodePen's "Analyze JavaScript" button showed no errors.
+I was stumped.

-Since there was no change of color, just an odd unused bit of code, all the game functions were working just fine, but I couldn't see the black-on-black because I missed typing an 'l', so I spent like fifteen minutes poring over the code and eventually just search and replacing all the variable names and other repeated text until I found the inevitable typo.
-And it wasn't even one of the super short variables.
-However, it felt **awesome** to have everything work *and* be able to see it.
+I spent something like fifteen minutes poring over the code line by line, then I found an enhanced version in the YouTube comments to diff against line by line, *then* I searched and replaced all the variable names and other repeated text until I found the *inevitable* typo.
+And it wasn't even one of the super short variables!
+It felt *awesome* to have everything work *and* be able to see it.

+Instead of typing `cc.fillStyle='white';` when defining the color of the interactive elements of the game, I had typed `cc.filStyle='white';`. *Everything* was black.
+The project was working properly the whole time, but I couldn't see it until I fixed a single missing 'l'.

 ## Things I Don't Understand (Yet)